Skip to content

 That third article was my last.
 I didn’t dare to take another writing project again.

-It traumatized me to the point where I’d freeze in my English class months later.
+It traumatized me.
+I’d freeze in my English class months later.

 It felt like I became dyslexic.
 Sentences stopped making sense.
 My mind went blank.

-Looking back, that moment was an eye-opener.
-My first true rejection.
-My first attempt to showing my craft to the world, yet the world told me “it needs improvement.”
+Looking back, that moment was my first true rejection.
+My first attempt to showing my craft to the world, yet the world told me “it’s workable but needs improvement.”

 It was a painful but defining one.